-- 1. Select a known-good patch cord.
+- 1. Select a known-good patch cord of fiber type matching the fiber type used during normal systme operation.
 Clean all fiber connectors. - 2.
 Connect the test tool to the optical source as shown in Figure 11. - 3.
 Turn the rotary switch to MONITOR. - 4.
 Select Optical Power; then press ENTER. - 5.
 Select the appropriate multimode or singlemode wavelength to monitor; then press ENTER. - 6.
 To switch between measurements in dBm and μW (microwatts), press \bigcirc .